martinbjeldbak/outlor/README.md

 # Outlor

+### What is Outlor
+Outlor does cool things with CSS and DOM elements with your url.

+### Features
-Quickly analyze colours used in .css files.
-Helpful for designers who are quickly prototyping and end up using different shades of the same base colour.
+* Quickly grab colours code used in the site.
+* Helpful for designers who are quickly prototyping and end up using different shades of the same base colour.

 ![Sorted color usage grouping](https://cloud.githubusercontent.com/assets/823316/24634372/f4b8acd4-1910-11e7-93a5-c82c4aa3e36f.png)